Monday, July 21, 2025

 Wednesday, March 26, 2025

-Imagine administrators instituting a Junior Standing Test these days.
-More likely we'll find Polar Bears roaming the rain forest.
-Indeed, today's acute shortage of applicants causes far too many colleges to either fold, or trash meaningful standards and at least flirt with a new guiding principle : "The customer is always right."
+Imagine current administrators instituting a Junior Standing Test.
+More likely to find polar bears inhabiting the rain forest.
+Nope, today's acute shortage of applicants causes many administrators to quietly shelve meaningful standards and, instead, adopt a new guiding principle: "The customer is always right."

-They sermonize endlessly about the evils of capitalism and the West, while simultaneously vitiating instructional quality, consigning scholarship to the dust bin and awarding passing grades to wannabe students who can hardly read.
-Worse, they are selling their goofy gospel to impressionable students who are still wet behind the ears.
-They teach with the same objectivity as Dr. Goebbels brought to the Nazi Ministry of Propaganda and Public Enlightenment.
-They are, in effect, missionaries promoting a profane, destructive, illogical and self-loathing faith.
+They function, in effect, as missionaries promoting a profane, destructive, illogical and self-loathing faith.
+They sermonize endlessly about the evils of capitalism and the West, while simultaneously perverting instruction, consigning scholarship to the dust bin and awarding passing grades to students who can barely read.
+Worse, they sell their goofy gospel to impressionable students who are still wet behind the ears.
+This is potentially dangerous.

-But their academic permissiveness keeps behinds in seats.
-And that wins administrative hearts and minds!
-Indeed, a distressing number of college administrators add still more combustibles to this academic dumpster fire in order to retain as many tuition paying customers as possible.
+However, their academic permissiveness keeps behinds in seats.
+That wins tacit, even active, administrative approval.
+Indeed, a distressing number of collegiate administrators actually add combustibles to this academic dumpster fire in order to retain as many tuition paying customers as possible.
 Preoccupied with meager enrollment and vanishing tuition revenue, they slyly promote slack standards and academic dereliction of duty under a variety of disguises.
-I know of a college president who recently required professors to conduct "whole life," not just academic, counseling.
-Besides scheduling classes and the like, they now had to inquire into each student's personal life.
-They were to ask things like: "Are you sleeping well?"
+I know a college president, for example, who recently required professors to conduct "whole life," not merely academic, counseling.
+Besides scheduling classes and the like, they now are to inquire into each student's personal life.
+They are to ask things like: "Are you sleeping well?"
 "Are you suffering from digestive issues?"
 "Are you anxious?"
-"Is there recent trauma in your life?"
+"Is there recent traumas in your life?"

 Besides referring them to the Counseling Center, what is a professor supposed to do when a student's alleged difficulties are revealed?
 Awarding a passing grade for failing work is the most likely remedy.
-And in this environment, students plainly see that fake trauma pays off.
+Of course in this environment, students quickly realize that faking trauma pays off.
 They know that whining could well get them a passing grade for failing work.
-And, from a tuition starved administrator's point of view, such phony kvetching is good enough.
+And, from a tuition starved administrator's point of view, phony kvetching is acceptable so long as it's not too obvious.
+Of course they never will will admit that.

-The worst of these administrators even urge professors to "become the student's friend."
+The worst administrators even urge professors to "become the student's friend."
 Professors certainly owe each and every student fairness, courtesy and quality instruction.
 But they also have a non-negotiable obligation to sort the academic wheat from the chaff.
-That's why professors must NOT become a student's friend unless and until they are no longer responsible for grading them.
+That's why professors must NOT become a student's friend, unless and until they are no longer responsible for grading them.

-But professors also have a big stake in keeping seats full.
+Sadly, professors also have a big stake in keeping seats full.
 Their job is at stake.
-That's why they too are cutting corners.
-And that is especially so if they teach a poorly subscribed major, and/or lack tenure, or years of service.
+So a lot of them are also cutting corners.
+And that is especially so if they teach a poorly subscribed major, and/or lack tenure, or seniority.
 No students, no job.
-For instance,

 I recall a professor of a meagerly attended Russian language program pacing anxiously outside his classroom door ten of so minutes after class was supposed to begin.
 He would glance at his watch, then look up and down the hall, hoping a latecomer or two might supplement his sparse attendance.
 Only a few ever did.
 But you can bet those few who did could count on a passing grade even if they attended irregularly.

 No one wants an ignorant, stupid, lazy, or otherwise incompetent individual building our bridges, doing our taxes, teaching our children, performing our surgeries, and so forth.
-But current higher education quality control at far too many colleges and universities makes such incompetents ever more likely.
+But current higher education quality control makes such incompetents ever more likely.

 No Whining